Peter S. Beagle: Career

 He wrote an introduction for an American print edition of The Lord of the Rings.
 He and Chris Conkling co-wrote the screenplay for the 1978 Ralph Bakshi-animated version of The Lord of the Rings.
 Two decades later he wrote the teleplay for "Sarek", episode 71 of the television series Star Trek: The Next Generation.

 With David Carlson as composer Beagle adapted his story "Come, Lady Death" into the libretto for an opera, The Midnight Angel, which premiered at the Opera Theatre of Saint Louis in 1993.

-In 2005, Beagle published a coda to The Last Unicorn, a novelette entitled "Two Hearts", and began work on a full-novel sequel.
+In 2005, Beagle published a coda to The Last Unicorn, a novelette entitled "Two Hearts"; he also began work on a full-novel sequel.
 Two Hearts won the Hugo Award for Best Novelette in 2006 and the parallel Nebula Award in 2007.
 It was also nominated as a short fiction finalist for the World Fantasy Award.
 Beagle also received a special Inkpot Award in 2006 for Outstanding Achievement in Science Fiction and Fantasy, and in 2007 the inaugural WSFA Small Press Award for "El Regalo", published in The Line Between (Tachyon Publications).

 He is also a winner of the Jack Trevor Story Cup, also known as the Prix du Goncourt, awarded to an outstanding humorous writer.